minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 influence the amount of campaign contributions politicians receive, which are often endogenous to a candidate's vote shares @Weschle_2022c[p.~24].

-// factors to include to explain correlation between contribs & votes Geographical factors play a role in contribution, for example.
+Geographical factors play a role in contribution, for example.
 A contribution amount is worth more in some congressional districts than in others, since costs like rallying and advertising are priced differently @stratmann-2009.
 Similarly,